Pfern/OSODOS/docs/PUBLISHING/README.md

 assigned a [digital object identifier](https://en.wikipedia.org/wiki/Digital_object_identifier) or DOI.

+###Peer review
-**Peer review** - Subsequent to, perhaps, an upload to a preprint sever, you will submit your manuscript for peer review and publication in a journal.
+Subsequent to, perhaps, an upload to a preprint sever, you will submit your manuscript for peer review and publication in a journal.
 During this process you will most likely:

 1. Prepare and upload a package that consists of your manuscript (double-spaced, with line numbers), the illustrations and any supplementary data in separate